 Vegan parmesan, to top – optional

-1. In a mixing bowl, add the almond ricotta, 2 Tbsp chopped parsley, and the garlic powder.
+1. First, make the vegan tortellini filling.
+In a mixing bowl, add the almond ricotta, 2 Tbsp chopped parsley, and the garlic powder.
 Mix together.

 2. On a clean, flat surface, wet the edges of a wonton wrapper leaving the center dry.
 Spoon ~1½ tsp of the tortellini filling in the center of the wonton (see photo above).

 3. Fold the wonton wrapper in half (see photo above).
 Press out as much air as possible.
 Press the edges together.

 4. Wet the tip, and fold up the bottom (see photo above).